Pequeña maestro, ¡qué inmensa es su voluntad!/Little school teacher, how great is your will!

 - Knowledge and determination as forces for challenging ignorance and oppression

 - Forward progress founded upon cultural heritage and identity

 - Art as an instrument for political protest and educational advancement

 - What are some of the first things you notice as you look at this print?
 Why do you think your eye is drawn to these aspects?

 - What are your ideas about the walking figure?
 Where does it seem to be?
 What feelings seem to be conveyed by the shape of the body?
 What feelings do you experience when you contemplate this image?
 What might be some thoughts this person is pondering?
 What story can you imagine from looking at this image?

 - How are lines and the contrasts of black and white used to convey landscape, the sky, the time of day, and weather?
 What do you think might be some symbolic meanings of the lighted path?

 - Once you know that a major goal of the Mexican Revolution, which deeply influenced the artist, was to promote education of all the populace, how does the image of a school teacher determinedly walking alone in the face of turbulence seem symbolic?
 What are your thoughts about the artist’s aim to arouse compassion for the people he portrayed?

 - The film Río Escondido (Hidden River), directed by Emilio Fernández, tells the story of an idealistic rural school teacher who urges the people of a village to resist a despotic leader who is denying them their rights to schooling and to their supply of water.
 In the conclusion, the formerly hopeless residents unite in an armed struggle against their oppressor.
 In what ways are the themes of this film suggested in Pequeña maestra, ¡que immense es su voluntad!
-(Little School Mistress, What Great Fortitude You Have)?
+(Little school teacher, how great is your will!)?
 How does this story parallel the history of the country of Mexico?